 This information given in the Qur'an is in full agreement with the findings

-into existence as a result of a great explosion that occurred in no time.
+of contemporary science.
+The conclusion that astrophysics has reached today is that the entire universe, together with the dimensions of matter and time, came into existence as a result of a great explosion that occurred in no time.
 This

 event, known as "The Big Bang" proved that the universe was created from